conholdate/conholdate-blog-content/Conholdate.Total/2022-05-10-unmerge-or-merge-cells-in-excel-worksheets-using-nodejs/index.md

 ## Conclusion

  This is the end of this blog post.
 We have gone through some important topics such as **unMerge or merge cells in Excel sheets using Node.js** and clearing data from a specific range of cells.
 There are some other relevant methods available that you may explore in this [Node.js Excel library][6].
+In addition, Please explore the [documentation][18] to read more about Aspose.Cells for Node.js.
 Moreover, [conholdate.com][13] is in a consistent process of writing new articles.
 Therefore, please stay connected for regular updates.

 ## Ask a question